cloudcreativity/laravel-json-api/docs/basics/adapters.md

 #### Morph-Many

-Use the JSON API `morphMany` relation for an Eloquent `morphedByMany` relation.
-The `morphMany` relation in effect *mixes* multiple different JSON API resource relationships in a single relationship.
+Use the JSON API `morphMany` relation to *mix* multiple different JSON API resource relationships in a single relationship.

 This is best demonstrated with an example.
 If our application has a `tags` resource that can be linked to either `videos` or `posts`, our `tags` adapter would define a `taggables` relation as follows: